 If you’re looking for intermittent fasting teas to help you in your routine, you’ll be glad to know that they do not have to be costly.
 Black coffee, tea and water don’t contribute to calorie intake, making these drinks suitable during intermittent energy restriction.

 Tea is just the perfect drink for those practicing intermittent fasting.
 In this guide, we’ve narrowed down the best teas that will help you in your intermittent fast.

-Soothing and calming, this Hubei Jasmine green tea from Buddha Teas is a great complement for your intermittent fasting.
+Soothing and calming, this Jasmine green tea from Tea Box is a great complement for your intermittent fasting.
 Green tea is great for weight management, thanks to catechins that are present in it.
 Made from Jasmine and Chinese green tea, the sweet scent of this tea will help to lift your mood while increasing your energy – a factor that’s important during your fast.

 - Made with high quality green tea leaves together with pure jasmine blossoms

 - Rich in antioxidants

 - The jasmine flavor might be a little too subtle

 This is a beautiful floral black tea that’s both calming and uplifting at the same time.
 Black tea and green tea actually come from the same plant so you’ll find that this black tea will also benefit your intermittent fasting journey.
 The petals of this delicate tea is only harvested from one region in Japan and the care that’s been put into the creation of this tea shows in its unforgettable aroma and taste.

 - A delicate blend of cherry blossom leaves, flowers and black tea

 - Smooth, soothing taste